henshingly/volleyball_hack/README.md

 # Volleyball Hack for the LMO

-This hack for the LMO enables a better view in the backend for volleyball leagues.
+With this LMO - Hack a better view in the backend for volleyball leagues is possible.
 You have 4 options to present your volleyball league to visitors of your LMO.
 Further description in the forum at https://www.vest-sport.de/forum/viewtopic.php?p=815#p815.
 Currently only in German

 --------------------------------------------------------------------------------------------------------

 # Volleyball Hack für den LMO

-Durch diesen Hack für den LMO ist eine bessere Ansicht im Backend für Volleyballligen möglich.
+Mit diesem LMO - Hack ist eine bessere Ansicht im Backend für Volleyballligen möglich.
 Du hast 4 Möglichkeiten Deine Volleyball Liga für die Besucher Deines LMO's darzustellen.
 Nähere Beschreibung im Forum unter https://www.vest-sport.de/forum/viewtopic.php?p=815#p815.
 Momentan nur in deutsch